10 Things People With Organized Garages Have in Common

 It may sound trivial, but utilizing the same type of bin ensures they stack together neatly.
 Plus, uniformity creates less visual clutter.

 In a space that isn’t climate-controlled, look for hardy storage bins.
-Suzanne O’Donnell, of My LA Organizer, recommends Weathertight Totes.
-The sturdy bins have an air- and weather-tight seal to protect contents from moisture, dirt and pests, and are available in various sizes.
+Suzanne O’Donnell, of My LA Organizer, also recommends bins with an air- and weather-tight seal to protect contents from moisture, dirt and pests.

 Use Lots of Hooks